 Guinea Pig Facts: Traits and environment

-- Guinea Pigs does not exist in wild, instead, they are domesticated animals related to species called Cavia.
+10. Guinea Pigs do not exist in wild, instead, they are domesticated animals related to species called Cavia.

 Guinea Pig Fact: The world’s oldest guinea pig was 14 years and 10.5 months old named snowball.
 The average life of a cavy is 4-7 years.